 - Ability to reproduce the accustomed head pain, or headache, with manual techniques, and that these symptoms resolve or ease as the technique is maintained

-Do you experience headaches or migraines?
-Come see one of our physios today to see if we can help.
-Book online now, call us on 02 4929 3898 or email email@example.com
+Book in with one of our physios today to see if we can help.
+Schedule an appointment online, call us on (02) 4929 3898 or email us at email@example.com

 Watson, D. H., Drummond, P. D. (2014) cervical referral of head pain in migraines: effects on the Nociceptice Blink Reflex.
 Headache (54) pp 1035-1045.